soft-matter-theory-at-icmab-csic/chitin_builder/paper/paper.md

 # Acknowledgements

-We acknowledge financial support from the Spanish Government through the   RTI2018-096273-B-I00 grant and the “Severo Ochoa” Grant SEV-2015-0496 for Research Centres of Excellence awarded to ICMAB.
+We acknowledge financial support from the Spanish Government through the RTI2018-096273-B-I00 grant and the “Severo Ochoa” Grant CEX2019-000917-S  for Research Centres of Excellence awarded to ICMAB.
+We also thank the Government of Catalonia (AGAUR) for grant 2021SGR01519.
 D.C.
-Malaspina is supported by the European Union's Horizon 2020 research and innovation programme under Marie Sklodowska-Curie grant agreement No 6655919.
+Malaspina was supported by the European Union's Horizon 2020 research and innovation programme under Marie Sklodowska-Curie grant agreement No 6655919.
 We acknowledge discussions with Prof. Lars A. Berglund and Dr Yamila Garcia about chitin materials.

 # References